Paralegal

 Professional development

-Membership of the Institute of Paralegals (IoP) is useful and provides access to news, networking opportunities, webinars, training, events and conferences.
-There are various levels of membership available, ranging from student through to Fellow, that you can progress through during your career as your experience and qualifications grow.
+Membership of professional bodies such as NALP and CILEX provides access to the latest sector news, networking opportunities, webinars, training, events and conferences.
+There are various levels of membership available depending on your experience and qualifications.

 Career prospects

-You may continue to develop in your existing role or build expertise in a specific area of law and work towards a senior paralegal position with increased responsibility for your own work and the work of the team.
+Job prospects for skilled paralegals are good.
+There are opportunities to develop in your existing role and work towards a senior paralegal position with increased responsibility for your own work and the work of a team.

 Alternative careers